 "I also really debated adding curtains to this room or not.
 But I’m so happy I did!
 It really softens the look.
 And I’m a big fan of how it’s layered with the Blinds.com Woven Wood Shades."

 Find all sources in the bathroom reveal at Sugar and Cloth.

 Dark, Dated Bedroom Goes Bright and Colorful

-The master bedroom got a major injection of natural light by vaulting the ceilings and installing skylights.
+The main bedroom got a major injection of natural light by vaulting the ceilings and installing skylights.
 It's incredible how much larger a room can feel with a higher ceiling and light bouncing from above.

-"We knew we wanted to prioritize the master bedroom design in a big way.
+"We knew we wanted to prioritize the main bedroom design in a big way.
 To do that, we started by dreaming up a few statement elements, like the skylights and bed design, and making it as bright as possible while also keeping the ability to darken the room for sleeping, too."

-"Really the only thing the master bedroom had going for it when we bought this house was the large, lake view window and the door to the balcony.
+"Really the only thing the main bedroom had going for it when we bought this house was the large, lake view window and the door to the balcony.
 Since the view was the selling point, we wanted to make sure we kept it unobstructed when it came to window treatments."

 To make the most of her stellar view, Ashley went with the Blinds.com Premium Blackout Cellular Shades in Snow White.
 The simple shades practically disappear into the window frame when raised, and they're lightweight enough to be made as one continuous shade vs. three smaller ones.
 The cord loop lift makes even wide and heavy shades easy to raise.

-"I almost opted for something similar to the woven wood shades that we used in the master bathroom for a cohesive look since there is no door between the two rooms.
+"I almost opted for something similar to the woven wood shades that we used in the main bathroom for a cohesive look since there is no door between the two rooms.
 But I’m really glad we stuck with the clean white instead."